RinehartRacing/myrepo/README.md

-This Readme file was created on February 13, 2023 at the University of Arizona at an IEEE Git workshop.
+This repository was created on February 13, 2023 at the University of Arizona IEEE Git Workshop